 1. Introduction

 Livestock production plays a vital role in India’s agricultural economy, contributing significantly to nutrition and rural livelihoods.
-However, the extensive use of antibiotics for therapeutic, prophylactic, and growth-promoting purposes has resulted in the accumulation of antibiotic residues in food products.
+However, the intensive use of antibiotics for therapeutic, prophylactic, and growth-promoting purposes has resulted in the accumulation of antibiotic residues in food products.

-India is among the top consumers of antibiotics in livestock, and misuse has contributed to antimicrobial resistance (AMR), a major global public health concern .
+India is among the top consumers of antibiotics in livestock, and its misuse has contributed to antimicrobial resistance (AMR) which is a major global public health concern .
 Residues in milk, meat, and eggs can transfer resistant bacteria to humans through the food chain.
 India today, stands first in the area of milk production at the world level, with an annual growth rate of about 4% (Singh et. al., 2012).
 The productive improvements among dairying animals can be made through proper management, feeding and handling, etc (Singh et. al., 2013).
 Goat population of our country increased from 47.14 million in the year 1951 to 124.5 million during 2005 (Singh and Sharma, 2013a).
 Improvement can be made through proper management, feeding, handling and other environmental conditions which will influence expression of characters but a limit of which is set by heredity of individual (Singh et. al., 2013b).
-Goats are integer part of livestock production and play a vital role in the socio-economic structure of rural poor (Singh and Sharma, 2014).
+Goats are integral part of livestock production and play a vital role in the socio-economic structure of rural people (Singh and Sharma, 2014).
 Various government and non-government organization have also recognized the importance of poultry farming as employment generating enterprise and are engaged in motivating more and more entrepreneurs to take up this enterprise (Singh et. al., 2014a).
 Goats play a vital socio-economic role in Asian agriculture, particularly for resource poor people living in harsh environment (Singh et. al., 2014b).
 The global goat population currently stands at 921 million, of which over 90% are found in developing countries (Singh et. al., 2014c).
 This benefit is often not shown in national statistics because of informal trading and slaughtering (Singh et. al., 2014d).
 Goat milk contains less lactose than cow’s milk, so is less likely to trigger lactose intolerance.
 The milk is naturally homogenized since it lacks the protein agglutinin (Singh et. al., 2014e).
 The goat was domesticated as early as 6-7 BC, as evidenced by archaeological remains collected in western Asia (Singh et. al., 2014f).
 Major population of India is primarily depends on agricultural based system for their daily life including goat keeping that constitute an important rural business of small marginal farmers and landless labours (Singh et. al., 2014g).
 Reproductive management of an animal is governed through a number of parameters, viz. age at first conception, age at first calving and first gestation length etc (Singh et. al., 2014h).
 Goat milk contains less lactose than cow’s milk, so is less likely to trigger lactose intolerance (Singh and Sharma, 2015).

 Krishi Vigyan Kendras (KVKs), including KVK Delhi, play a crucial role in disseminating scientific knowledge, training farmers, and promoting safe livestock practices.
 Between 2021 and 2025, KVK Delhi implemented several initiatives focusing on livestock health management, disease control, and production of quality animal products.